thinkshout/feeding-texas/about/events/spring-conference.md

 *  Scholarship Fund: $250
 Vendor recognized during evening reception

-If your organization would like to be a sponsor for the summit please submit your payment below.
-Once you have submitted your payment, one of the Feeding Texas staff will reach out to you for next steps.
-If you have any questions regarding your sponsorship, please contact [Jose Campuzano] (mailto:jcampuzano@feedingtexas.org), Director of Supply Chain.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">
 <input type="hidden" name="hosted_button_id" value="SBLXSMYAWUDFA">